AlecTroemel/junk-drawer/README.md

 - `messages`: Communication between systems (requires using ECS)
 - `tweens`: Some common tweening functions and a way to interpolate with them (mostly requires ECS)

 Here's an obligitory example that uses most the stuff here.
-Each module, and most of the public functions, have detailed doc strings for your reading.
-If you're lookginf for more complete examples...check out the `examples/` folder!

 ```janet
 (use junk-drawer)